odennav/grafana-telegraf-metrics-monitoring-system/README.md

 - In the `Grafana dashboard URL or id` field, enter `13095` and click the "Load" button next to it.

-An alternative is to import the JSON file for the dashboard.
+An alternative is to import a JSON file for the grafana dashboard.

-To upload click `Upload JSON File` and navigate to '/grafana-metrics-monitoring-system/grafana templates/13095_System` in this repo.
+To upload click `Upload JSON File` and navigate to `/grafana-metrics-monitoring-system/grafana templates/13095_System` in this repo.

-There are other templates available in the directory.
+Note the`IPMI` json template available in this repo.
+It's an awesome SNMP based dashboard to monitor Dell hosts via iDRAC.

+To use this dashboard you'll have to ensure `SNMPv1` is enabled in iDRAC and also enable the SNMP input plugin in `telegraf.conf` file as shown [here](https://grafana.com/grafana/dashboards/12106-idrac-host-stats/)

 To view more dashboards, check [Grafana Labs](https://grafana.com/grafana/dashboards/)